antonio-hus/Customer-Support-Assistant/README.md

 # Customer Support Dispatcher Agent

 ![Desktop App View](images/admin-view2.png)
-For more in-app photos take a look in the images folder.
+For more in-app photos take a look at the images in the root directory.

 ## Overview
 The Customer Support Dispatcher Agent simulates the automation of dispatcher tasks within customer support centers using AI.